rbrahul/gofp/README.md

 ## A simple Utility library for Go

-Go does not provide a many essential functions while working with the data structure like Slice and Map.
-This library provides most frequently needed utility functions which is inspired from lodash(a Javascript Utility library).
+Go does not provide a many essential built in functions when it comes to data structure such as **slice** and **map**.
+This library provides a list of most frequently needed utility functions which are inspired by lodash(a Javascript Utility library).

 ## Main features of gofp